DOE-NCI-MOSSAIC/FrESCO/paper/paper.md

 code repository [@Candle].
 The DAC adds an additional "abstention" class to the specified model so that the classifier may choose none of the available labels for a given task.
-While each model may work on generic data, the HiSAN and CLC architectures are specifically designed to work with patient data and are not available in other software packages like PyHealth [@zhao2021pyhealth].
+While each model may work on generic data, the HiSAN and CLC architectures were specifically designed to work with patient data and are not available in other software packages like PyHealth [@zhao2021pyhealth].
 As an example, the CLC model uses multiple pathology reports linked to an individual patient in a hierarchical way.